AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

     - Modify for fixed dates:

        a.
-Navigate to `APPLIED STEPS` in the `Query Settings` pane, right-click on the parameter labeled, `Invoked Function <nameofdataview>`, and then select `Edit Settings` in the dropdown menu.
+Navigate to `APPLIED STEPS` in the `Query Settings` pane, right-click on the parameter labeled, `Invoked Function <nameofdataview>`, and then select `Edit Settings` in the menu.

        b.
 Edit the parameter values for Start Index and End Index.
 If applicable, edit the Interpolation Interval.